nicholas-deSouza/lifetrack/README.md

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.

-My podmates were very helpful this week and so was Jungah when she helped debug a problem I had earlier in the week along with Matt.
+My podmates helped a lot and so did Matt.